slackhq/foundry/docs/platforms/gradle/dsl.md

 Some examples of this include Dagger, Moshi code gen, Robolectric, and more.

-The primary entry point is the `slack` extension in the build file, which is backed by the `SlackExtension` interface.
+The primary entry point is the `foundry` extension in the build file, which is backed by the `FoundryExtension` interface.

 ```kotlin
 foundry {